-I am a Postdoctoral Research Fellow in the Brain and Behaviour Research Group.
+I am a Postdoctoral Research Associate in the Brain and Behaviour Research Group.

 My work focuses on the neuronal network dynamics underlying decision making.